pin0S/Swift-notes/README.md

 # 100 Days of SwiftUI

-**Up to: Day 32**
+**Up to: Day 37**

 ### Notes:

-*removed days, so I can better put data into categories.
+\*removed days, so I can better put data into categories.

-*Fark me day 13 had so much content, I couldn’t be bothered taking notes.
+\*Fark me day 13 had so much content, I couldn’t be bothered taking notes.
 I’ll add notes as I come across protocols in the projects section (just going to let it marinate for now)

-*added xCode tips at the top
+\*added xCode tips at the top

-[] Need to review extensions and protocols, don't know what is happening

 ## Fun facts